sanjeev-saravanan/sanjeev-saravanan/README.md

 # 👋 Hey, I’m Sanjeev Saravanan!
 ### ☁️ *Cloud & Coffee Addict* ☕

 I’m a 2024 B.E.
-CSE grad  who lives for the cloud—building it, breaking it, and patching it up like a pro.
-Hand me Docker, AWS, or a solid cup of coffee, and I’m unstoppable!
+CSE grad  who lives for the cloud—building it, breaking it and patching it up like a pro.
+Hand me Docker, AWS or a solid cup of coffee and I’m unstoppable!

 ---